Naveen-Ravichandran003/Selenium-framework-using-RICEPOT-prompt-method/README.md

 | **T - Tone** | **Interaction Style** | Highly technical, precise, enterprise-grade, code-only output, Architect-level quality. |

 ### Why use RICEPOT?
-Using this method prevents "hallucinations" and generic code generation.
-It forces the AI to check against a mental checklist of constraints before writing a single line of code, resulting in a framework that is:
-*   **More Stable:** By enforcing ID locators and explicit waits.
-*   **More Maintainable:** By enforcing POM architecture.
-*   **More Reliable:** By setting the "Senior Architect" persona.
+RICEPOT method helps the AI clearly understand what needs to be built and how it should be built.
+It prevents hallucinations and avoids generating generic or incorrect code.

+By using RICEPOT, the AI verifies all rules and constraints before writing any code, ensuring the output follows real project and enterprise standards.

+This results in a framework that is:

+More stable
+Because it enforces ID-based locators and proper waiting strategies instead of unreliable shortcuts.

+Easier to maintain
+Because it strictly follows the Page Object Model (POM) structure.

+More reliable
+Because the AI is guided to think and act like a Senior Automation Architect, not a beginner.
 ---

 ## 🧪 Test Scenarios